 This one is almost my very favorite.
 It’s the one that I’ve always been the most puzzled with and it’s the one that I’ve been using the most now that I’ve figured it out.
 This one actually allows for the brush part to slide backwards so that you have something similar to a crevice tool too without actually changing out the attachment.
 Here’s where I’ve been using this one:

 -In the bathroom to remove dust before cleaning it

 -On everything!
 No really, pretty much everything. 🙂

 This last attachment is kind of a special one in that you can only get it with the new Dyson V6 Absolute, but it’s pretty darn amazing for a mom like me with a 10 year old with dried mud crumbling off of her soccer shoes, a toddler, three pets, and a husband who really loves clean floors.

 This thing is specially engineered to pick up every single thing, chunk, or microscopic speck off of hard floors without losing suction and it does it in one pass.

 And it gets right up next to cabinets and walls and doesn’t miss a thing.
 Not a single cheerio, goldfish cracker, or doggy kibble is left behind!

 The really exciting thing for me about this specific attachment is that it actually works like it says it does.
 I know!!
 What a concept!

-Don’t worry though if you haven’t been able to get your hands on the new V6 Absolute quite yet, you will still really improve your vacuuming game and make a lot of your household cleaning chores actually a lot quicker and easier if you just use your vacuum attachments that were provided.
+Don’t worry though if you haven’t been able to get your hands on the new V6 Absolute quite yet and all of its fancy vacuum cleaner attachments, you will still really improve your vacuuming game and make a lot of your household cleaning chores actually a lot quicker and easier if you just use your vacuum attachments that were provided.
 Consider yourself now official acquainted with them!

 How about you?
 Do you make full use of your attachments or do you just ignore them like I did?
 I’m so curious to know if I’m the only one who’s been in the dark all this time!